Abzraja/cryptocurrency-dashboard/README.md

 ### Project Overview

-The project focuses on cryptocurrencies and providing our users with a tool which allows them to observe insights into the "top ten**" cryptocurrencies.
+The project focuses on cryptocurrencies and providing our users with a tool which allows them to observe insights into the top seven* cryptocurrencies.
 We would like our users to be able to use the visualisations presented to find out more about these selected cryptocurrencies and their recorded past.

+*The top seven would be based on popularity from an API search.

 ### Data Sources